prina404/ros-exploration-config/README.md

 ---
 ### Global Planner

-By [documentation,](http://wiki.ros.org/global_planner) it is possible to specify the `defafult_tolerance` parameter, but as discussed [here](https://answers.ros.org/question/239236/setting-default-tolerance-on-global-planner-with-move-base/), it doesn't do anything.
-Sometimes (mostly due to SLAM inaccuracy or stage's bugs) some goals are published right on lethal obstacles, resulting in a failure to compute a path towards such goals.
+According to the [documentation,](http://wiki.ros.org/global_planner) it is possible to specify the `defafult_tolerance` parameter, but, as discussed [here](https://answers.ros.org/question/239236/setting-default-tolerance-on-global-planner-with-move-base/), it doesn't do anything.

+Occasionally, (due to SLAM inaccuracy or stage's bugs) goals are published right on top of lethal obstacles, resulting in a failure to compute a path towards them.

 A fix was [proposed but never merged](https://github.com/ros-planning/navigation/pull/1041), there are also some forks that re-implemented the expected tolerance behavior.